luis postiga mens physique

 I am a person of challenges and there is no better challenge than being better than ourselves day after day.

-What kind of food do you follow?
+What type of diet do you follow?

 I don't consider a protein shake a meal for example, at least for me it doesn't give me any feeling of satiety.